yclas/guides/docs/Development-how-to-develop-on-local.md

 ```

-## Install Yclas Self Hosted and use your premium theme
+## Install Yclas Self Hosted and use your Pro license

 Now you have reoc.lo activated!
 The last step is to install Yclas Self-hosted following  [this guide](Yclas-self-hosted-installation-insatallation.md).
 Note that if you used the above reoc.lo.conf file, you have to install Yclas Self-hosted into /var/www/yclas.